catmuck/catmuck.github.io/README.md

 # catmuck.GitHub.io
-this is a website displaying my personal abilities and interests
+this is a website displaying my personal branding and interests